in

 Multi-tiered Steamer Pots

-First, since the tiers are not tall enough to stand the tamales upright, you will need to lay them down, increasing the space each will take up.
+However, since the tiers aren't tall enough for upright tamales, you will need to lay them down, increasing the space each takes up.
+Additionally, you'll need to rotate the tiers during the steaming process to ensure even cooking.

 Other Tamale Steaming Tools

-Some people like to use high-heat tongs with silicone tips, like OXO Good Grips 12-Inch Tongs with Silicone Head, but wearing heat-proof gloves such as the ones made by Homemax makes things so much easier.
+High-heat tongs with silicone tips, like OXO Good Grips 12-Inch Tongs with Silicone Head, or heat-proof gloves such as the ones made by Homemax make the job much more manageable.

 How to Steam the Tamales